3D technology reveals a whole new dimension in the lives of plants, from the most bizarre to the most beautiful.

-He meets the extraordinary animals and fungi that have unbreakable ties with the plant world, from hawk moths and bats to tiny poison dart frogs, a giant tortoise and a fungus that can control the mind.
-He does all this in one unique place – The Royal Botanic Gardens, Kew.
+He meets the extraordinary animals and fungi that have unbreakable ties with the plant world, from hawk moths and bats, to tiny poison dart frogs and a fungus that can control the mind.
+He does all this in one unique place – The Royal Botanic Gardens, Kew in London, UK.
 Using 3D time-lapse and pioneering techniques in 3D macro photography, he traces them from their beginnings on land to their vital place in nature today, exposing new revelations along the way.
 He moves from our time scale to theirs, revealing the true nature of plants as creatures every bit as dynamic and aggressive as animals.

-A true multi-platform project, Kingdom of Plants goes beyond traditional TV broadcasting with an accompanying app created especially for Apple iPad, using video and imagery from the series the app provides a virtual tour of the Royal Botanic Gardens, Kew.
-The companion book contains an introduction by Professor Stephen Hopper as well as contributions from leading botanists and horticulturists and unpicks the strands of our planet’s network of botanical life.
+A multi-platform project, Kingdom of Plants 3D with David Attenborough goes beyond traditional TV broadcasting with an accompanying app created especially for Apple iPad, using video and imagery from the series the app provides a virtual tour of the Royal Botanic Gardens, Kew.
+The companion book contains an introduction by Professor Stephen Hopper, as well as contributions from leading botanists and horticulturists, and unpicks the strands of our planet’s network of botanical life.

 Advanced Imaging Society Lumiere

 “ A national treasure navigating a national treasure...
 Remarkable ”

 “ Stunningly beautiful, one of the few genres enhanced by 3D.
 Astonishing ”

 “ Attenborough’s enthusiasm and authority makes this irresistible, 3D at its most impressive.. irresistible ”

 “ Spectacular three-part series, the 3D is stunning.
 A thrilling new perspective.
 Watch it’ ”